Tidus: Critical response

+Analysis

 In his paper "Procedural Religion in Videogames", Kristofer F. Sjølie said that Tidus and the player are both given commentary about religion in Spira, and arrive with their own answers about how this should continue.
 While analyzing the handling of religious figures, Anthony J Eisner said that Tidus' characterization and role in the game bear similarities to Christianity because he and Yuna are an example to society of people who can make their own decisions.
 Tidus' vulnerability while trapped in another world serves as an example for those who struggle with their freedom after experiencing a loss.
 Despite his initial immaturity, during his travels Tidus develops into a more serious teenager and takes Auron's words, "This is my story", to heart.
 Tidus' eventual sacrifice to defeat Yu Yevon was compared to that of Jesus, while other parts of his characterization parallel Shulk from Xenoblade Chronicles, who finds his purpose to fight for a new world.
 Mark Ivan Host compared Tidus to Luke Skywalker in the Star Wars films due to his youth and relationship with mentors, which allow him to reconcile with his father, as does Luke, who wishes to reconcile with Darth Vader in Return of the Jedi.
 Similarly, according to Christopher Bingham, while defeating Jecht appears to be a success to the player, Tidus expresses angst at his death, marking a contrast with other fictional stories, marking a similar character arc that Luke.
-In The Kingdom's Shōnen Heart Transcultural Character Design and the JRPG, Rachael Hutchinson compares Tidus' disappearance to Riku's ending in Kingdom Hearts, though Tidus' case is handled more maturely.
-In their book Dungeons, Dragons, and Digital Denizens, authors Gerald A. Voorhees and Joshua Call compare Tidus with Final Fantasy VII protagonist Cloud Strife in appearance and weapon, finding that while Cloud influenced Tidus, the latter comes across as a more realistic character.